vdelanno/convida/assets/txt-en.md

 Yes.
 Vaccines are safe and effective.
 The World Health Organization continuously evaluate COVID-19vaccine safety.

 ¿What adverse effects could the COVID-19 vaccine cause?
 Pain and swelling of the arm where the vaccine was shot, fever, chills, tiredness, and headache.
-There have been very little of serious adverse effects.
+There have been very few causing serious adverse effects.
+You should see your doctor if these complaints last more than 2 days.

+¿Could COVID-19 vaccines cause clots in blood?
+Rarely.
+There have been rare cases where AstraZeneca vaccines (4 or 6 persons per each million of vaccinated people) and Johnson (28 persons per more than 8 millions of vaccinated people) caused clots in blood 3 to 30 days after vaccination.

+¿Could COVID-19 vaccines cause inflammation of the heart or its covering (myocarditis or pericarditis)?
+Rarely.
+There have been rare cases of myocarditis or pericarditis after the second shot of mRNA.

+¿Can vaccines cause allergic reactions?
+Rarely.
+A severe allergic reaction, such as anaphylaxis, could be caused by any vaccine.
+After a vaccine shot, people are asked to stay in observation of any adverse effect, specially people who have previously had an allergic reaction.

 ¿Does having adverse effects mean the vaccine is working?
 No. Having adverse effects do not mean our body is producing defenses.
 There is no need to have adverse effects after vaccination to be protected.

 ¿Can I be vaccinated if I had COVID-19?
 Yes.
 Someone who had COVID-19 can be vaccinated.
-To date, it is unknown how long the defenses remain after having COVID-19.
+Vaccines protect us from having a severe COVID-19 and die.

+¿How long should I wait to get vaccinated if I have COVID-19?
+As soon as you recover from COVID-19 symptoms.

 ¿How many vaccine doses are needed?
-Two jabs.
 Most of the COVID-19 vaccines consist of 2 jabs.
 However, there are one dose vaccines as effective as the 2 doses ones.

 ¿Can I have the second jab from another different vaccine?
 It is unknown yet.
 Currently, there are being researched if the second jab could be from a different vaccine than the one used in the first jab.

-¿How long take to my body to develop protection after been vaccinated?
+¿How long does it take for my body to develop protection after being vaccinated?
-Two weeks after being completed vaccinated (2 o 1 doses, it depends on the type of vaccine used).
+Two to three weeks after being completed vaccinated (2 o 1 doses, it depends on the type of vaccine used).

+¿Is a third dose of COVID-19 vaccine needed?
+No, mostly.
+In the USA a third dose of mRNA vaccine (Pfizer or Moderna) is recommended only to people with very low defenses (moderately or severely immunocompromised).
+It must be clear that this third dose is not a booster dose.

+¿Is a booster dose of COVID-19 vaccine needed?
+No. To date, there is not enough evidence that a booster dose of COVID-19 vaccine is needed.

-¿Can I get infected and transmit the COVID-19 virus after been vaccinated?
+¿Can I get infected and transmit the COVID-19 virus after being vaccinated?
 It is very unlikely.
-However, it is unknown if someone vaccinated could get infected and transmit the COVID-19 virus.
+The risk of a fully vaccinated person could get infected and transmit the COVID-19 virus is really low, because the virus load and transmission period is lesser than an unvaccinated one.

-¿Could I have COVID-19 after been vaccinated?
+¿Could I have COVID-19 after being vaccinated?
 It is really unlikely.
-Someone vaccinated may have COVID-19, but no the severe one.
-There isn't any vaccine 100% effective.
+Vaccine protection for severe COVID-19 and death is higher than the protection for infection and transmission.
+There isn’t any vaccine 100% effective.

+¿Can I get vaccinated if I have my period?
+Yes.
+A woman can get vaccinated in any moment of her period, even in her menses.

 ¿Do pneumonia vaccines prevent or protect against COVID-19?
 No. Pneumonia vaccines such as pneumococcal and Haemophilus influenzae type B (Hib) do not protect against the COVID-19 virus.
 COVID-19 needs its own vaccine.
 However, it is recommended to get these vaccines to prevent other forms of pneumonia.